By Harvest ETFs

 Dividends might just be a key factor explaining some of Canadian investors’ “domestic bias.”
 As is often proclaimed by op-eds and factsheets, Canadian stocks represent between three and four per cent of global market capitalization, but Canadian investor portfolios are often far more heavily invested in domestic companies.

 While our domestic bias is likely due to a range of factors, from market share to tax and currency considerations to personal familiarity, it’s worthwhile to note that some of Canada’s largest and most well-known companies tend to pay high dividends.
+These equities have also offered dependable returns over the last half decade.
+That is reflected in the overall returns of the S&P/TSX 60.
+Taking a 5-year time horizon on the index from January of 2019, price return alone nets out at 6.69%.

 The dividends paid by some of Canada’s largest companies are all the more appealing given the federal dividend tax credit, which can offer a tax break on dividends paid by taxable Canadian corporations.